 Safety and security

-A series of demonstrations has taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
+A series of demonstrations have taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
 There have also been a number of smaller scale protests in other cities.
-These have remained peaceful to date.
-Demonstrations around Al Hoceima occur almost daily.
-More demonstrations are planned, and a heavy security presence remains in place.
+More demonstrations are planned, and will generally be heavily policed.

 You should follow local and international developments in the media and take sensible security precautions.
 Avoid political gatherings and demonstrations.
 Always observe instructions given by the local security authorities.